 What is the Pay Gap in Canada?

-Despite improvements to ensure women and men earn equal pay for the same roles, the gender pay gap still exists.
-Women who work full-time earn 90 cents for every dollar that men earn.
 If we compare the wages of women and men in full- and part-time employment, women earn 89 cents for every dollar men make.
-On average, it takes women fifteen and a half months to earn what men make in twelve months.
+On average, it takes women just over fifteen months to earn what men make in twelve months.

 Women With Children Experience a Larger Pay Gap

 However, women are still more likely than men to interrupt their careers and stay home while their children are young, and this has an impact on their income.
 Women aged 25-38 lost 4% of their earnings in the first five years after having a child.
-According to data from 2015, mothers with children under 18 earned 85 cents per dollar earned by fathers, while women without children made 90 cents per dollar earned by men without children.
+According to a survey from 2015, mothers with children under 18 earned 85 cents per dollar earned by fathers, while women without children made 90 cents per dollar earned by men without children.

 Why is Ending the Gender Pay Gap Important?